howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 correctAnswer: 1
 ---

 In this section, you'll learn how to add a mutation to the GraphQL API.
-This mutation will allow to _post_ new links to the server.
+This mutation will allow us to _post_ new links to the server.

 ### Extending the schema definition